July 31, 2008

 Let us allow time to ripen our thoughts, our projects!
 Let us submit them to God, in whom, and for all things, we always put our trust.

 All my regards, and best wishes!
-See you one of these days, Madame Solange!
+I hope to see you one of these days, Madame Solange!